tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/use-spot.md

 ## Limitations

-The following sizes are not supported for Azure Spot Virtual Machines:
+The following sizes aren't supported for Azure Spot Virtual Machines:
  - B-series
  - Promo versions of any size (like Dv2, NV, NC, H promo sizes)